StillKonfuzed/NewsGrabber/README.md

 >>The demo version takes 30s to grab the news, but api version will be 30 times faster as it will save grabbed news to database and fetch directly from database.

 ># RSS vs NEWS GRABBER
 >>RSS provides everything except the inner news content from a single site.
->>News Grabber crawls through news links and its inner page contents and saves the full news content in database which are later served from api.
+>>News Grabber solves this as it crawls through news links and its inner page contents and saves the full news content in database which are later served from api.

 ># API USAGE RULES
 >>Always give the credit to original site with link to the news (SHOULD REDIRECT).
 Source link will be mapped to api response by default for every news.